Not just Namahage? Visiting gods from all over Tohoku who appear during Koshogatsu

 The water-spraying "Fire Man" and "Okame" of the Yonekawa River (Tome City, Miyagi Prefecture)

-Hyottoko and Okame are " visiting gods who bring good fortune ," and since Hyottoko is written as "fire man," it is said that he is the temporary form of the fire god, and Okame is his companion god.
+Hyottoko and Okame are "visiting deities who bring good fortune."
+Hyottoko is written as "fire man," so he is considered a temporary form of the fire god, and Okame is considered his partner deity.

 Okame carries a bucket on a balance pole, and Hyottoko, dressed in an ink-dyed monk's robe, quietly parades through the town ringing a bell